whiplashomega/elthelas2/elthelasapp/public/static/md/book4/chapter2.md

 #### Luna, the Sword of Cora, Initiate

-Luna initially is a +1 Sword
+Luna initially is a +1 Rapier.

 ***Light Eternal*** The holder of Luna can cast the light spell at will on Luna only.